Generic Name: paroxetine (pa ROX a teen)

 Paroxetine may also be used for purposes not listed in this medication guide.

 What is the most important information I should know about Pexeva (paroxetine)?

-Do not use paroxetine if you have used an MAO inhibitor in the past 14 days, such as isocarboxazid, linezolid, methylene blue injection, phenelzine, rasagiline, selegiline, or tranylcypromine.
+Do not use paroxetine within 14 days before or 14 days after you have used an MAO inhibitor, such as isocarboxazid, linezolid, methylene blue injection, phenelzine, rasagiline, selegiline, or tranylcypromine.

 Some young people have thoughts about suicide when first taking an antidepressant.
 Stay alert to changes in your mood or symptoms.
 Report any new or worsening symptoms to your doctor

 Seek medical attention right away if you have symptoms such as: agitation, hallucinations, muscle stiffness, twitching, loss of coordination, dizziness, warmth or tingly feeling, nausea, vomiting, diarrhea, fever, sweating, tremors, racing heartbeats, or a seizure (convulsions).